Lake Tahoe EIP

 After

-Diver-assisted suction control work at Tahoe Keys Offshore is shown by day for 2020 and 2022.
+Diver-assisted suction removal control work at Tahoe Keys Offshore in 2022.

 Under water dive Site Assessment was carried out in June 2022.